-The general approach to withdrawal order in retirement is to first spend down taxable accounts, then tax-deferred accounts, and finally tax-free accounts.
+The standard withdrawal sequence in retirement typically begins with taxable accounts, followed by tax-deferred accounts, and finally tax-free accounts.
 By delaying withdrawals from tax-deferred accounts, retirees can allow these accounts to continue growing tax-deferred for a longer period, maximizing their potential for compounding growth.
-While this can be a good starting approach it does not focus on minimizing your overall tax bracket throughout retirement.
+By default, the IW Retirement Planner follows this conventional approach after first applying non-investment income sources such as employment earnings, Social Security, pension, and passive income.

-Tax-Deferred Investments Taxable Investments Tax-Free Investments Cash & Equivalents
+Taxable Investments Tax-Deferred Investments Tax-Free Investments Cash & Equivalents

 - Reduce potential tax consequences of Required Minimum Distributions in the later stages of retirement